Key takeaways:

 ConsumerLab.com tests supplements to see if they contain what is on the label and to determine if the supplement has heavy metal contamination.

-Circling back healthspan and longevity study that started me down the path of reading more about taurine… Should everyone supplement with taurine when they get old?
+Should everyone supplement with taurine when they get older?
 I don’t have a solid answer to that, based just on research studies.
-I would imagine that diet plays a big role in taurine levels, and if you eat a lot of shellfish – especially scallops – you may not need more.
+Diet likely plays a big role in taurine levels, and if you eat a lot of shellfish – especially scallops – supplementing may not add a benefit.
+This may be why certain dietary patterns that include a lot of shellfish and fish are linked to longevity.

-Earlier studies in mice found that taurine depletion in skeletal muscle caused an increase in cellular senescence, which is when cells stop growing and start giving off inflammatory signals.
+- Earlier studies in mice found that taurine depletion in skeletal muscle caused an increase in cellular senescence, which is when cells stop growing and start giving off inflammatory signals.
+Excess cellular senescence is thought to be one cause of many diseases of aging.[ref]

-Epidemiological studies tie high taurine levels in traditional Japanese diets to their longevity and healthspan.[ref]
+- Epidemiological studies tie high taurine levels in traditional Japanese diets to their longevity and healthspan.[ref]

-The more recent studies showing healthspan and longevity benefits used supplemental taurine in amounts equivalent to 3-6 grams per day for an average adult.
+- More recent studies showing healthspan and longevity benefits used supplemental taurine in amounts equivalent to 3-6 grams per day for an average adult.

-Online reviews of taurine mention that some people initially experience a strong laxative effect at higher doses.
+- Cautions: Online reviews of taurine mention that some people initially experience a strong laxative effect at higher doses.
 Clinical trials showed no significant side effects from taurine at 3g/day or 6g/day.[ref][ref]

 Related articles: